alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 | UAE | Yes | No | No |
 | Vietnam | Yes | No | Yes |

-*You only need a plant health certificate for wheat exports
+*You only need a plant health certificate for wheat exports to Sri Lanka

 ###Africa